-Services: Energy used in commercial (e.g. hotels, offices, catering, shops) and institutional buildings (e.g. schools, hospitals, offices).
-Services energy use includes space heating and cooling, water heating, lighting, equipment, appliances and cooking equipment.
+Services: Energy used in commercial facilities, e.g. offices, shops, hotels, restaurants, and in institutional buildings, e.g. schools, hospitals, public offices.
+Energy use in services includes space heating and cooling, water heating, lighting, appliances, cooking and desalination.

 Shale gas: Natural gas contained within a commonly occurring rock classified as shale.
-Shale formations are characterised by low permeability, with more limited ability of gas to flow through the rock than is the case with a conventional reservoir.
+Shale formations are characterised by low permeability, with more limited ability of gas to flow through the rock than is the case within a conventional reservoir.
 Shale gas is generally produced using hydraulic fracturing.

 Shipping/navigation: This transport sub-sector includes both domestic and international navigation and their use of marine fuels.
-Domestic navigation covers the transport of goods or persons on inland waterways and for national sea voyages (starts and ends in the same country without any intermediate foreign port).
-International navigation includes quantities of fuels delivered to merchant ships (including passenger ships) of any nationality for consumption during international voyages transporting goods or passengers..
+Domestic navigation covers the transport of goods or people on inland waterways and for national sea voyages (starts and ends in the same country without any intermediate foreign port).
+International navigation includes quantities of fuels delivered to merchant ships (including passenger ships) of any nationality for consumption during international voyages transporting goods or passengers.